vahraam/instex/README.md

 ### Webhook

-This mode interfaces with the Telegram servers via a webhook, best for production use.
+This mode interfaces with the Instex servers via a webhook, best for production use.
 The app is meant to be served over HTTP, a reverse proxy should be placed in front of it, facing the public network over HTTPS.
 It's possible to use two `Plug` compatible webserver: `Bandit` and `Plug.Cowboy`.

 Alternatively, if you have a `Phoenix` / `Plug` based application facing internet, you can directly integrate the webhook.

-Refer to the `Telegram.Webhook` module docs for more info.
+Refer to the `Instex.Webhook` module docs for more info.

 ## Dispatch model